 As with any career choice, it’s essential to do your research before you come to any decision.
 This will enable you to weigh up both the pros and the cons of the role and ascertain whether it’s a good fit for you.

-Modern accounting is a varied profession that involves many areas of specialisation but, ultimately, an accountant is responsible for the management of a company’s (or a private individual’s) finances.
-This typically involves auditing existing accounts, offering projections and analysis and generally providing overall insight into the financial health of an organisation.
+Modern accounting is a varied profession that involves many areas of specialization but, ultimately, an accountant is responsible for the management of a company’s (or a private individual’s) finances.
+Accounting jobs typically involve auditing existing accounts, offering projections and analysis and generally providing overall insight into the financial health of an organization.
 They have a strong knowledge and understanding of accounting principles and must adhere at all times to complex financial laws and regulations.

 Although they may vary depending on the individual demands of the role, some of the typical responsibilities of an accountant include: